 This is the biggest variable in determining how long it takes to finish your custom home.
 It will have already taken about 6 months to get to this point.
 Depending on your level of finishes (carpet vs. handlaid tile and wood planks), the size of your home, and your builder’s availability, it can take 6 months more.

-So When Should I Start?
+Given This Timeline, When Should I Start?

 Understanding the factors that affect the timeline of your new home is important.
 Please plan at least one year for the design and construction of your custom mountain-style home.